 In 1933, 198 acres of Ottine Swamp were purchased by the State of Texas, and it was renamed Palmetto State Park.
 Palmetto State Park is unique because of it’s strands of dwarf palmetto palms found in the park’s ephemeral swamp.
 These palms are common in East and Southeast Texas, but these strands are one of the most western.
 There’s local folklore about the Ottine Swamp Monster that lived in the area, and an alleged picture of the monster is in the park office.
 During a weekend each October, the park hosts the Ottine Swamp Fest, complete with a Swamp Monster Walk on the Palmetto Trail.

-The tent camping and RV camping areas in the park are separated by the San Marcos River, so there isn’t a feeling of congestion as in some campgrounds.
-Most of the RV sites are fairly close together, but we were lucky enough to get an end site next to a hiking trail with lots of space around it.
+The San Marcos River separates the tent camping and RV camping areas in the park, so there isn’t a feeling of congestion as in some campgrounds.
+Most RV sites are fairly close together, but we were lucky enough to get an end site next to a hiking trail with lots of space around it.

 There are about five miles of easy hiking trails, with a crushed granite surface, throughout the park.
-Boardwalks have been constructed in the sections of the trail that goes through the swampy areas where the strands of palmetto are most dense.
-Currently, Texas is still experiencing drought conditions and the swamp areas were dry when we visited.
+Boardwalks have been constructed in the trail sections that go through the swampy areas where the strands of palmetto are most dense.
+Currently, Texas is still experiencing drought conditions, and the swamp areas were dry when we visited.

 Originally we had planned on staying just one night, but because we were enjoying the park’s trails and had a nice spacious RV site, we decided to stay an extra night.